 - Oops!Something went wrong.Please try again later.

 By glancing at these numbers, we'd posit that the decline in earnings per share is not representative of how the business has changed over the years.
-Therefore, it's worth taking a look at other metrics to try to understand the share price movements.
+Since the change in EPS doesn't seem to correlate with the change in share price, it's worth taking a look at other metrics.

 What About Dividends?